Table of Contents

 It’s true that domesticated rabbits used to have fairly short lifespans but those days are gone.
-By understanding how to care for your Rabbit, what to feed them and how to keep you bunny happy will ensure you get a long and happy time together, upwards of 10 years is not uncommon!
+Understanding how to care for your Rabbit, what to feed them and how to keep your bunny happy will ensure you get a long and happy time together, upwards of 10 years is not uncommon!

 Wild to Domestic?

 The brown rabbit we see in the wild belongs to the class Lepus sylvaticus.
 However, the domestic version is descended from the European rabbit – Oryctolagus cuniculus.
 All 300+ domestic breeds we can keep as pets descend from this latter species.

 Let’s take a look at some factors which can impact the lifespan of a rabbit.